Chapter 26. FTP

 FTP uses a client server architecture to transfer files using the TCP network protocol.
 Because FTP is an older protocol, it uses unencrypted username and password authentication.
 For this reason, it is considered an insecure protocol and should not be used unless absolutely necessary.
 A good substitute for FTP is

-from the OpenSSH suite of tools.
-For information about configuring OpenSSH, refer to Chapter 20, OpenSSH
+sftp from the OpenSSH suite of tools.
+For information about configuring OpenSSH, refer to Chapter 20, OpenSSH.

 However, because FTP is so prevalent on the Internet, it is often required to share files to the public.
 System administrators, therefore, should be aware of the FTP protocol's unique characteristics.

 Unlike most protocols used on the Internet, FTP requires multiple network ports to work properly.
 When an FTP client application initiates a connection to an FTP server, it opens port 21 on the server — known as the command port.
 This port is used to issue all commands to the server.
 Any data requested from the server is returned to the client via a data port.
 The port number for data connections, and the way in which data connections are initialized, vary depending upon whether the client requests the data in active or passive mode.

 - active mode

 - Active mode is the original method used by the FTP protocol for transferring data to the client application.
 When an active mode data transfer is initiated by the FTP client, the server opens a connection from port 20 on the server to the IP address and a random, unprivileged port (greater than 1024) specified by the client.
 This arrangement means that the client machine must be allowed to accept connections over any port above 1024.
 With the growth of insecure networks, such as the Internet, the use of firewalls to protect client machines is now prevalent.
 Because these client-side firewalls often deny incoming connections from active mode FTP servers, passive mode was devised.